awsdocs/aws-doc-sdk-examples/dotnet3.5/dynamodb/README.md

 [From SQL to NoSQL](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SQLtoNoSQL.html).

-All of these code examples are written in C#, using the V3.5 version of the AWS SDK for .NET.
+All of these code examples are written in C#, using the version 3.5 of the AWS SDK for .NET (the SDK).
-Getting the 3.5 version of the SDK is straightforward using the command line from the same folder as your ```.csproj``` file.
+Getting the SDK is straightforward using the command line from the same folder as your ```.csproj``` file.
-For example, to add a reference to the latest (V3.5) version of Amazon DynamoDB to your project:
+For example, to add a reference to the latest version of the SDK and Amazon DynamoDB to your project:

 ```
+dotnet add package AWSSDK.Core
 dotnet add package AWSSDK.DynamoDBv2
 ```